 - 17% cheaper than London

-Lyon is the third-largest city in France, and it is known as a gourmet haven.
+Lyon is the third-largest city in France, and it’s a gourmet haven.
 It is an excellent city for living and working as a hub for banking as well as pharmaceuticals, software and other industries, attracting many expats who work in those fields but also increasing Lyon’s cost of living.

 Lyon is the only other French city to rank on Mercer’s cost of living report, ranked as the world’s 105th in 2018.